Voiced by: Ryosuke Sakamaki (Japanese), Cole Howard (English)

 Cry for the Devil: In the anime, just after she and all of her childern (save Ichabod) have been killed by her suicide attack.
 Barda asks why her children went with her, and Jasmine points out that all children love their mothers.

-Mama Bear: Despite being evil, one redeeming factor about her is that she loves her children and is enraged by the deaths of Hot, Tot, Fie and Fly when she accidentally kills them thanks to Lief and his friends.
+Mama Bear: Despite being evil, one redeeming factor about her (in the anime) is that she loves her children and is enraged by the deaths of Hot, Tot, Fie and Fly when she accidentally kills them thanks to Lief and his friends.

 A powerful sorcerer who only exists in the anime adaptation of Deltora Quest, Oacus is a sadistic, emotionless man with power over fire, and delights in watching people's suffering.
 Oacus was summoned by Fallow to destroy Lief's group and take the gems they've collected.